GoogleCloudPlatform/cluster-toolkit/community/modules/file-system/DDN-EXAScaler/README.md

 [Private Google Access](https://cloud.google.com/vpc/docs/configure-private-google-access)
 is enabled.

-**WARNING**: This is an experimental module and is not fully supported.

 **WARNING**: This file system has a license cost as described in the pricing section of the [DDN EXAScaler Cloud Marketplace Solution](https://console.developers.google.com/marketplace/product/ddnstorage/exascaler-cloud).